Wildlife Management Areas

 The following rules and regulations concerning the management, protection and harvest of wildlife have been officially approved and adopted by the Louisiana Wildlife and Fisheries Commission in accordance with the authority provided in Louisiana Revised Statutes of 1950, Section 109 of Title 56.
 Failure to comply with these regulations will subject the individual to citation and/or expulsion from the management area.

-- Citizens are cautioned that by entering a WMA managed by LDWF, they may be subjecting themselves and/or their vehicles to game and/or license checks, inspections and searches.
+- Users are cautioned that by entering a WMA managed by LDWF, they may be subjecting themselves and/or their vehicles to game and/or license checks, inspections and searches.

 - WMA seasons may be altered or closed anytime by LDWF’s Secretary in emergency situations (floods, fire or other critical circumstances).